ASK ABDI: HOW CAN I KNOW I’M NOT PUSHING MY PARTNER AWAY?

-Question: I am in a committed relationship for several years with a kind and caring person.
+QUESTION: I have been in a committed relationship for several years with a kind and caring person.
 We have been considering marriage.
-Recently I had an overwhelming physical episode where I felt that I should wake my partner up in the middle of the night and tell her that I don’t want to marry her.
+Recently, I had an overwhelming physical episode where I felt that I should wake my partner up in the middle of the night and tell her that I don’t want to marry her.
 It came out of nowhere.
-I didn’t do it, and in the morning as I was leaving the house for the day, I felt ashamed.
+I didn’t do it, and in the morning as I was leaving the house for the day I felt ashamed.

 When I’ve spoken to other people about this, they all say that at some point or another, they have wanted to leave their partner.
 They all say that this feeling comes and goes over the years.
 And sometimes I feel that they think I am crazy for thinking these things about my partner.